Info-433-Spring-2023/project-1-lwong121/README.md

 - The user types a game into the search bar and presses enter, redirecting to the search results.
     - The NavBar in App.js redirects to the NavBar.js for rendering a search bar and taking in what the user inputs.
         - SearchNav function allows users to search for a specific user or game.
-    - Redirected to Results.js to render all the games that match with the search for the user to see.
+    - Redirected to Results.js to render all the game data from the HUGE_GAME_DATA json file from '../data/games.json' to subcomponents for the user to see.
 - Click on one of the game cards of choice and scroll down to write a review.
     - Redirected to Selected.js where the user can see all the game cards and select/click on one of the cards.
     - This redirects to Results.js, which shows the information for one of the games.